What Is Body Positivity? | 4 Ways to be More Positive

 4. Learn to Love Yourself as a Whole

-It is hard to find a person who is happy with every single piece of their bodies.
+It is hard to find a person who is happy with every single piece of their body.
 Learning to accept yourself as a whole is a pillar of self-love and healthy confidence.
-Appreciate yourself and give your body the admiration for its uniqueness.
+Appreciate yourself and give your body admiration for its uniqueness.

 Focusing on the fact that there is much more to yourself than your physique is essential for your mental wellbeing.